MarkusJx/n-api-tools/README.md

 ```

 ### Check argument types
-To check if the number of supplied arguments and the argument types match,
+To check if the number of supplied arguments, and the argument types match,
 use the ``CHECK_ARGS(...)`` macro.
 A ``Napi::Error`` will be thrown if
 the arguments do not match.
 Supported type names are: ``string``, ``number``,
 ``function``, ``object``, ``boolean``, ``array``, ``buffer``, ``undefined``, ``null``.